-The report of the Committee on Organizational Structures in the Social Sciences has been received and is now available for viewing by the Cornell community.
+The report of the Committee on Organizational Structures in the Social Sciences (PDF) has been received and is now available for viewing by the Cornell community.
 The faculty committee was formed following internal and external reviews to address the university level organization of the social sciences, including academic units, graduate fields, and centers/institutes.

 The report presents a series of ideas for possible changes in organizational structure of the social sciences at Cornell.
 In developing these ideas, the committee took the perspective of identifying opportunities to position Cornell’s social sciences for outstanding achievement in 10-15 years.